 The fraud alert will make it more difficult for an identity thief to open additional accounts in your name.
 Any credit issuers will need to contact you before approving the new credit, letting you know that someone is attempting to use your identity.

-A fraud alert is free, lasts 90 days and can be renewed indefinitely.
+A fraud alert is free, lasts one year and can be renewed indefinitely.

 4. Check your credit report